ShajeshJ/typedenv.py/README.md

 that are capitalized and are type-hinted will be loaded.

 ### Optional Keys
-By default, a ValueError is raised if the an environment key matching your class attribute is not found.
+By default, a ValueError is raised if an environment key matching your class attribute is not found.
 To make keys optional, you can either give them default values, use `typing.Optional`, or union your type with `None`.